rmnavr/wy/README.md

 * Wy works with all 25 kinds of hy parenthesis (including those that are used for macros)
 * You can freely mix Wy and Hy code (wy2hy transpiles correct hy expressions as-is)
 * All the edge cases (that I could think of) are covered in the testing suite
-* Wy and wy2hy are fully documented
+* Wy and wy2hy are fully documented and ready-to-use

 Also:
-* Wy comes with `%wy` magic for ipython/Jupyter
+* Wy comes with `%wy` magic for ipython
 * Wy-code can be called directly from Python (by importing `transpile_wy2hy` function)

 What not to like?